Perhaps the most often heard question from prospective clients is "What is your hourly rate?"

 Opting for hourly billing means you're creating yourself an open-ended budget, a dangerous carte blanche for your chosen provider.
 You run the risk of falling into the same trap as you often do with low-cost airlines.
 The advertised price is low, yes, but all kinds of more or less artificial extras sneak in to push the price up.
 Background research suddenly takes a few hours more than estimated here, an approval round is charged extra there.
 The meter keeps running even when the provider is dragging his feet.

 At the point where you start to feel overcharged, two things happen:

-In contrast to hourly rates, an all-inclusive, fixed fee will not change.
-If I’m quick, my win—but no loss for you.
-If I’m slow, my loss—but the price to you still won’t exceed what was agreed in the first place.
-Fair play, wouldn’t you say?
+An all-inclusive, fixed fee will not change.
+If I'm quick, my win—but no loss for you.
+If I'm slow, my loss—but the price to you still won't exceed what was agreed in the first place.
+Fair play, wouldn't you say?

 Approaching the pricing of a job like this will allow both you and the provider to work to an exact project budget right from the start.
 You never need to discuss why a job took 14 hours instead of the estimated 8½.
 When the fee is agreed on, it stays that way.
-An excellent way to build trust between you and the provider before you have even given the green light on the assignment.

 Linkama OÜ, Oru 4, EE-67404 Otepää, Estonia · Reg no 11110401 · VAT no EE100957671 · Cookies and privacy